 There is no evidence showing which treatment works, or works best.
 So use whichever option(s) seem to be most comforting for your child.

 Growing pains settle of their own accord over time.
 They may last for a few months or even years.
 They may come and go during this time before settling completely.

-When should I see a doctor about growing pains?
+When to contact a doctor about growing pains

 See a doctor if your child has: